 Hotspot for pollution

 India is one of the danger spots for pollution, according to WHO figures.
-The yellow, orange, red and purple patches on this map shows where air quality breaches international limits.

 Another study estimates that the fine particles generated from commercial and residential energy use, including waste burning, contribute the most to pollution-associated premature deaths globally, especially in India.